thebaz73/ems-server/README.md

 }
 ```

-And again the application UI adaptes to the specification
+And again the application UI adapts to the specification

 ![protocol](docs/protocol.png)